 So who is under-declaring Tax and VAT?

-Not declaring or under-declaring taxes can happen to anyone – especially if you don’t know how to file a tax return or you’re not aware of the legislation around filing your taxes.
+Not declaring or under-declaring taxes can happen to anyone – especially if you don’t know how to file a tax return or you’re not aware of the legislation around filing your taxes (check out our post on how to register for tax for more information).
 The important thing to remember is that there is a lot of resources and professionals that can help you file correct returns with Revenue.

 Here are some examples of individuals and businesses that undeclared tax so you can see the monetary consequence of miscalculating your tax liability in Ireland.